savemeaspark/100-days-of-code/log.md

 ### Day 1: April 21, 2017

-**Today's Progress: Began working on the progression of exercises on FreeCodeCamp.
+**Today's Progress**: Began working on the progression of exercises on FreeCodeCamp.

 **Link(s) to work**
 1. [Say Hello to HTML Elements](https://www.freecodecamp.com/challenges/say-hello-to-html-elements)